alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

         }
       }
       ```
+      By assigning shape to `_exhaustiveCheck`, TS checks if shape can be assigned to `never`.
+If shape is of any type other than never, TS will throw a compile-time error.

 + In JavaScript, `typeof null` returns `"object"` (historical quirk).
 + In JS, constructs like `if` first *coerce* their conditions to booleans to make sense of them.
-Truthy and falsy values:
+Here is the truthy and falsy values:
   - **Falsy**: `0`, `NaN`, `""` (empty string), `0n` (bigint zero), `null`, `undefined`
   - **Truthy**: All other values.